Tyler Sikura: Personal life

-Sikura's brother Dylan was drafted by the Chicago Blackhawks in 2014 and is currently playing within the organization.
+Sikura's brother Dylan also plays professional hockey and was drafted by the Chicago Blackhawks in 2014.
 Sikura is half Slovakian.
 His grandfather escaped Czechoslovakia and arrived in Nova Scotia in the 1950s.
 He ran a thoroughbred race horse breeding farm, Hill 'n' Dale Farms, until his death, in which it was taken over by Sikura's uncle and father.